skiadas/ProgLangCourse/notes/type_variants.md

 type suit = Clubs | Spades | Hearts | Diamonds
 ```

 There are exactly 4 different values of type suit, represented by the 4 constructors above.
+Thing kind of thing, where there is just a series of alternatives that carry no extra information, is often called an *enumeration*.

 We utilize a value of a variant type by doing a pattern matching via a `match-with` expression.
 For instance we can define a function
 ```